What is Synjardy XR?

 Before taking this medicine

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Synjardy XR.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking this medicine.
+Be sure your caregivers know ahead of time that you are using Synjardy XR.

 liver or kidney disease;